 The gender pay gap is the difference in average pay between those who identify as male and those who identify as female across an organisation.
 This is different from equal pay which is defined as “the right for men and women to be paid the same when doing the same, or equivalent, work” (Equality Act, 2010).

-The Publicis Sapient UK’s median gender pay gap for 2020 is 20.5%.
-This gap has reduced from our 2018 reporting by 4.1%, whilst there is a marginal increase of 0.6% from the 2019 gender pay gap report.
-The UK overall median, as per the Office of National Statistics, is 15.5% across all sectors.
+Publicis Sapient UK’s median gender pay gap for 2021 is 19.5%.
+Since 2018, our median (midpoint) gender pay gap has reduced by 5.1% and we have made some steady progress here.
+The mean (average) gender pay gap is 27.7%.
+As we shared in our earlier communication, the UK overall median, as per the Office of National Statistics, is 15.5% across all sectors.
 The Professional Services, Consulting and Technology sectors (in which Publicis Sapient would sit) have a wider gap ranging from 19.7% to 36% depending on the type of business.
-However, whilst our median gender pay gap falls within industry average, we recognize that despite the improvements we have made from 2018, we must continue our efforts towards bridging the gap.
+Whilst our median gender pay gap falls within industry average and has shown a steady reduction in the gap, we recognise we must continue our efforts towards closing the gap.

 Given below is a more detailed view of both the median and mean average pay and bonus gap and the % of representation by pay quartile bands, all calculated as per Government guidelines.